brightcove/brightcove-player-sdk-ios/README.md

 ## Preloading Videos

+Since the 6.12.0 release the iOS SDK has utilized AVQueuePlayer which handles preloading the next video in the queue.

-If desired you may choose to preload upcoming videos in a playlist.
+However, you may want to have more control over preloading upcoming videos in a playlist.
 One possible approach is to double-buffer a list of videos using two playback controllers, for example:

 1. Initialize two playback controllers
 1. Set up your player view and assign one of the two playback controllers to the playerView's playbackController property (now your active playback controller)
 1. Once your playlist is ready assign the playlist (or just the videos array property) to a property as we'll need to access each video separately
-1. Get the first video in the videos array and give it to the active playback controller (`[self.playbackController1 setVideos:@[self.videos.firstObject]]`)
+1. Get the first video in the videos array and give it to the active playback controller (`playbackController1.setVideos([videos.firstObject])`)
 1. Utilizing the `playbackController:didProgressTo:` delegate method of the playback controller determine if the current video has progressed far enough to where you want to begin preloading the next video
 1. Once you determine it's time to preload get the next video in the videos array and set it on the alternate playback controller
 1. Once the current video has completed set the playbackController on the playerView to the alternate playback controller